Reviewed by the NCKLS Executive Committee – May 31, 2018

 The System Board’s authority and responsibility is identified in K.S.A.
 75-2550 and includes the responsibility to vote on the polices and philosophy of the operation of the system as set by the NCKLS Executive Committee including the annual budget and service plan, as well as the election of board officials who will serve on the Executive Committee.

-The Executive Committee consists of 14 members, one member elected from each participating county and 2 elected from those appointed by the Governor.
+The Executive Committee consists of 14 members, one member elected from each participating county and 2 elected from those appointed by the boards of county commissioners in the 8 taxing counties.